The Nature of Blood Stem Cells and Marrow

 How much time does it take to become a donor?

 How much time does it take to become a donor?”]The initial HLA typing will take approximately 15 minutes to complete.
 If you are a preliminary match, the high resolution typing will also require about 15 minutes.
-If you are determined to be a ‘miracle match’, the subsequent stages (confirmatory testing (CT), information session, health screening) will vary in time requirements, but the average time commitment is about 40 hours.
+If you are determined to be a ‘miracle match’, the subsequent stages (confirmatory testing (CT), information session, health screening) will vary in time requirements, but the average time commitment is about 30 hours within 3 to 6 months.
 If you are concerned about work issues, there are resources in place to help you.

 Do I have to pay to register?